shots47s/Shape-Appearance-Model/README.md

+# Boutiques based fork

+This fork of the original Shape Appearance Model provides additional capabilities to run the software with a boutiques descriptor through docker.
+For information on how to run this, looking the boutiques directory for hte README

 # Combined Shape & Appearance Modelling of 3D volumes

 The general idea is to take a bunch of 2D or 3D images and factorise them in a way that combines both shape and appearance.
 Code is written in MATLAB, and relies on functions from the [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) software.